-How To Eliminating Capital Gains Tax Using A Spendthrift Trust
+How To Defer Capital Gains Tax Using A Spendthrift Trust

 The tax impacts of capital gains are a common concern for high net worth individuals.
 There are many paths for reducing or deferring capital gains, but not as well known are ways to eliminate capital gains tax.
 So how can you eliminate such taxes?

 First, let's start by explaining what capital gains tax is.
 Capital gains is a tax paid on the profits made from the sale of an asset — usually a property, business, stock or bond.
 For example, if you were to start a company from

 scratch and then sell it for $10 million, depending on which state you lived in, you may have a 20% to 37% capital gains tax to pay, or $2 million to $3.7 million.

 Some ways to reduce/defer capital gains tax include:

 1. Offsetting capital gains with losses: With this tactic, you can use up to $3,000 in realized losses from your investments to offset capital gains of a similar type of investment.

 2. Using a 1031 exchange: This is when you sell a property and then roll the proceeds into a “similar investment” within a 180-day window.
 This tactic defers your taxes until a later date.

 3. Using retirement accounts, such as an individual retirement account or 401(k) plan: Many of these will actually create tax-free growth, but similar to 1031 exchanges, this method defers your taxes rather than eliminating capital gains.

 4. Moving to a different state: Currently, nine states (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming) do not have a state capital gains tax.